PozaTR/prueba_meteologica/README.md

-# Technical proof for Meteologica S.A
+# Technical test for Meteologica S.A

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).